ChrLipp/waste_at_bmv/readme.md

 Make sure the HACS component is installed and working.

-Add the project repository https://github.com/ChrLipp/waste_at_bmv as a custom repository to HACS (type is integration), see: https://hacs.xyz/docs/faq/custom_repositories
+Add the project repository https://github.com/ChrLipp/waste_at_bmv as a custom repository to HACS (category is integration), see: https://hacs.xyz/docs/faq/custom_repositories

 ### 2. Manual